MSI Creator Monitor review: Solid color performance right out of the box

 Setting up the MSI Creator Monitor

 Reach around to the back of the display and you’ll find a clickable joystick.
 This is what allows you to navigate the device’s menus.
-It’s a fairly intuitive input device that I actually prefer to a large collection of buttons.
+It’s a fairly intuitive input device that I actually prefer to a large of buttons.
 The joystick has a slight learning curve, but it’s mostly intuitive.
 Once you’re through the setup process, you probably won’t be touching it all that much anyway.
 The menu system allows you to select from three supported colorspaces.
-They include Adobe RGB, sRGB, and Display P3 (more on these in a moment).
+They include Adobe RGB, sRGB, and Display P3 (more on these in a ).

 If you’re doing hardcore creative work, you’ll likely want to calibrate your MSI creator monitor with dedicated hardware from X-Rite or Datacolor.
 But, not everyone takes that extra step, so I started my testing without any outside help.
-A simple visual comparison put the MSI monitor extremely to my typical everyday screen, which is a calibrated NEC display.
+A visual comparison put the MSI monitor extremely close to my typical everyday screen, which is a calibrated NEC display.
 I let both displays sit on for roughly 30 minutes and then compared them.
 The MSI showed impressive accuracy right out of the box.

 I ran the monitor through a calibration cycle with a Datacolor SpyderX and found similar results.
 Creating an ICC profile to calibrate a monitor in this mode limits the display’s total performance.
 But, even for professional work, I’d feel comfortable letting the monitor’s hardware calibration handle color accuracy in most cases.
 I would still check it with a calibration tool occasionally to make sure things nothing has changed.
 Honestly, even high-end enthusiasts and some pros could readily use it right out of the box and never touch it again while achieving totally acceptable results.